-Top First Generation College Student Scholarships
+Top First Generation College Student Scholarships in October 2020

 Will you be the first person in your immediate family to attend college?
 If so, you are a first-generation college student!
 There are numerous colleges and private organizations that offer specific scholarships for first generation students.